decagondev/cgi-random/README.md

-# Random number generator cgi script
+# Random number generator cgi script in C
 this is a simple random number generator cgi script written in c

 ## compilation